-MacDonald knows that tradition.
+MacDonald knows tradition.
 He’s been to Al Green’s church and heard him preach.
-He’s been to Willie Mitchell’s Royal Studios in Memphis, where the great records on the Hi Label were recorded.
-He’s seen Jerry Lee Lewis kick over his piano stool.
-He’s met B.B.
+Been to Willie Mitchell’s Royal Studios in Memphis, where the great records on the Hi Label were recorded.
+He’s seen Jerry Lee Lewis kick over his piano stool, met B.B.
 King and Pinetop Perkins, Otis Clay and Sam Moore.
 Big Joe Turner told him to listen to Albert King.
-In 2008, he was a prime mover in finally getting a stone for the previously unmarked grave of soul legend O.V.
+In 2008, MacDonald was a prime mover in finally getting a stone for the previously unmarked grave of soul legend O.V.
 Wright.

-He’s been nominated three times in the British Blues Awards.
-He’s hit the top spot in the Independent Blues Broadcasters Association’s charts.
+He’s been nominated three times in the British Blues Awards, and hit the top spot in the Independent Blues Broadcasters Association’s charts more than once.
 He’s had the support of Paul Jones on BBC Radio 2.
 He’s had the thumbs-up from Blues Magazine in The Netherlands, and from the Washington State Blues Society.

 Previously Mississippi has made six albums: Devil’s Chain (2014, with The Cottonmouth Kings), American Accent (2015, with The Cottonmouth Kings), Dress For The Money (2016, with The Cottonmouth Kings), With The Soul Fixers (2017, with Steve Bailey and The Soul Fixers), Shake ‘Em On Down (2018, with Steve Bailey), This Is How It Is (2020).